 Tschichold's Principles of the New Typography was interested in revisiting the form of the printed text.
 He valued clarity and functional design.

 In setting the Bayer text again under the lens of Tschichold, I used functional rules to break up sections and the rational forms of Futura type to create a design that referenced the other but expressed a different point of view.

 Rather than designing individual solutions to design problems, Gerstner was interested in designing the systematic constraints that span the possible solution space of a problem.
 It's fascinating to see how these ideas have progressed with computer technology.

 My approach was to create a visual system — two columns of justified text on each page — within which I could modulate and create the effect of various solutions created by the system.
 I also created three title pages, with the interpretation that all three are valid title page solutions.
 I chose the three typefaces Helvetica, Caslon, and Monaco as variations for the columns because typeface each to me represents a prototype of its class of typeface.
 Helvetica is the ubiquitous Swiss sans-serif, Caslon the original English serif typeface, and Monaco the monospace Macintosh system font.

 The visual challenge was coercing each typeface to appear optically the same size.
 It was not enough to set them all at the same point size, because the numerically equal point sizes do not take into account the varying x-heights, weights, etc. that influence the way a human will optically perceive the font's shape and size.

 VIS215 covered three distinct segments: letterpress printing, phototypesetting, and digital layout.
-My work from the first two units exist only in print.
+Scans of my phototypesetting work can be found below.
 I continued working with letterpress during and after the course.
 I lead the Princeton Letterpress Club starting in 2015, and print works can be found elsewhere in my portfolio.